-Labor Day is the unofficial end of summer even though here in Southern California the season is year round.
+Labor Day is the unofficial end of summer, even though here in Southern California, the season is year-round.
 This holiday weekend offers an opportunity for families to get out and enjoy activities together.
-Popular things to do over the Labor Day weekend include camping, visiting a theme park, going to the beach or visiting a fair of a festival.
+Popular things to do over the Labor Day weekend include camping, visiting a theme park, going to the beach, or visiting a fair or a festival.
 Your Labor Day weekend starts here.

-Santa Barbara close enough for a day trip destination.
+Santa Barbara is close enough for a day trip destination.
 It’s best to get an early start if you are planning to go to Santa Barbara.
-When you arrive you will not be disappointed.
-Santa Barbara features a full list interesting attractions for every member of the family.
-If you are planning on spending the night in Santa Barbara consider taking the Pacific Surfliner and avoiding the weekend traffic.
+When you arrive, you will not be disappointed.
+Santa Barbara features a full list of interesting attractions for every member of the family.
+If you plan to spend the night in Santa Barbara, consider taking the Pacific Surfliner and avoiding the weekend traffic.

 Open Labor Day closed subsequent Mondays and Tuesdays.
-This is the largest county fair in the nation and offers an eclectic mix of world-class concerts, interactive exhibits, food, shopping, carnival rides and a lineup of arts, crafts, and agriculture.
+This is the largest county fair in the nation and offers an eclectic mix of world-class concerts, interactive exhibits, food, shopping, carnival rides, and a lineup of arts, crafts, and agriculture.
+(Cancelled)

 This huge estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
-Hearst Castle is surrounded by a 40,000-acre ranch some of which is still owned by the Hearst family.
+Hearst Castle is surrounded by a 40,000-acre ranch, which is still owned by the Hearst family.